MagedSaeed/farasapy/README.md

 from farasa.stemmer import FarasaStemmer
 ```

-Now, If you are using the library for the first time, the library needs to download farasa toolkit binareis first.
-You do not need to worry about anythink.
+Now, If you are using the library for the first time, the library needs to download farasa toolkit binaries first.
+You do not need to worry about anything.
 The library, whenever you instantiate an object of any of its classes, will first check for the binaries, download them if they are not existed.
 This is an example of instantiating an object from `FarasaStemmer` for the first use of the library.

 ```
 stemmer = FarasaStemmer()